 No bake coconut cheesecake + fresh strawberry pie filling make for the PERFECT summer and Fourth of July dessert!
 There’s no artificial coloring or flavoring in these No Bake Coconut Strawberry Cheesecake Jars and they can be made gluten free, dairy free and vegan too!

 It takes a lot for me to declare something as the PERFECT summer dessert!
-But I’m not sure how else I can describe these No Bake Coconut Strawberry Cheesecake Jars! 🙂 A gorgeous, simple, layered summer dessert, that’s PERFECT for a crowd, or as an individual dessert that you can take on picnics, BBQs and potlucks?
+But I’m not sure how else I can describe these No Bake Coconut Strawberry Cheesecake Jars! 🙂 These are right up there with these no bake lemon cheesecake bars as an amazing summer treat.
+A gorgeous, simple, layered summer dessert, that’s PERFECT for a crowd, or as an individual dessert that you can take on picnics, BBQs and potlucks?
 Bring on summer!

 Here’s why you SHOULD make these delicious no bake coconut strawberry cheesecake jars!

 - This is TWO desserts in one.
 No bake coconut cheesecake +fresh strawberry pie filling!

 - This is made WITHOUT the use of strawberry jello (so no artificial coloring or flavoring), AND the whipping cream is naturally colored with butterfly pea flowers.
 So NO artificial colors or flavors in this coconut strawberry cheesecake at all!

 - Did I mention that this dessert is NO BAKE?